-eSIM compatibility on Motorola began with high-end models and has gradually expanded.
-Generally, recent Motorola Edge phones, the foldable Razr family, and several Moto G models from recent years support it, while older or very basic models only have a physical SIM.
-The sure way to know is to check the phone itself, which you'll see in the next section.
+eSIM compatibility in Motorola started with the high-end range and has been extending to the mid-range, but it is not universal even within the same family.
+In general, recent Motorola Edge phones, the entire foldable Razr family, and several Moto G models from the last few years support it, while older models or very basic range ones only carry a physical SIM.
+The sure way to know is not to trust the model name, but to look at the device itself, something you'll see in the next section.

-Keep an important nuance in mind: Motorola sells the same model in regional variants, and not all of them enable eSIM.
-That's why the list of "compatible" models is a guideline, and checking your settings is the final word.
-A typical example: a Moto G bought in Latin America might not have an eSIM, even if the same model does in the European version.
-If you're coming from another brand, you might be interested in seeing how the process compares for eSIM on Android versus iPhone, because on Motorola it's practically identical to any Android device.
+There's a nuance that is almost always overlooked: Motorola sells the same model in different variants depending on the region, and not all of them activate eSIM.
+That's why the "compatible" list is indicative and the check in your settings is the final word.
+A typical example: a Moto G bought in Latin America may not come with eSIM even if that same model does in the European version, because the manufacturer adjusts the hardware and software according to the destination market and agreements with local operators.

 Motorola models compatible with eSIM

 These are the Motorola phones that usually include eSIM.
-The list covers the most sought-after families—Edge, Razr, and Moto G—without being exhaustive, as the brand constantly releases variants.
-Use it as a starting point and always confirm on your device.
+The list covers the most sought-after families—Edge, Razr, and Moto G—without aiming to be exhaustive, because the brand constantly launches variants and some arrive in Spain with a different name from the American or Asian market.
+Use it as a starting point and always confirm on your device before buying any plan.

 |---|---|---|